Investing in Your Future

 Students at the Kerkorian School of Medicine are eligible for federal student loans and are also considered for scholarships received from donors and university support funds.
 At any time, a student may pursue third-party scholarships or choose to participate in the active-duty military Health Professionals Service Program.

 General financial aid information is provided to prospective students during information sessions and to applicants during the interview process.
-Students admitted to the School will receive additional information and counseling support from the Director of Admissions and Student Financial Services, along with access to financial literacy programming within WebCampus.
+Students admitted to the school will receive additional information and counseling support from the office of admissions and student financial services, along with access to financial literacy programming within WebCampus.

 Tuition and Fees